bryonjustice/e28/p2/README.md

 - `PostAddPage.vue` includes a method `addPost`<br/>
   HTTP Method: `POST` URL: `/post`<br/>

-  `prop` in PostPage.vue and PostsPage.vue
+  used as `prop` in PostPage.vue and PostsPage.vue

 ## Outside resources